chelseavalentine/Notes/Rails/Syntax.md

 <%= stylesheet_link_tag 'whereYouAreImportingItToLikeApplication', 'external URL', type: 'text/css' %>
 ```

-`<button>` It works but it behaves nothing as you would expect it to
+button: It works but it behaves nothing as you would expect it to
 ```Ruby
 <%= button_to "buttontext", path_name_here, :method => "get" %>
 ```